zenforic/csm-multi/README.md

 The `||`s are the separators for different generations in one go (4 max) and the option `0` is the offset to the speaker, which defaults to +1 per `||`.
 In this case, the first speaker will speak, then the second, then the first again.

 ## Voice-Clone

+**3/23/2025**: This is now slightly superceded by Diffe's reference capability which was increased thanks to recent commits to the original repo.
+This will still be kept around as it can and likely will be fixed in future since it has [long] silence removal processing.

 Thanks to the efforts in this repo: [csm-voice-cloning](https://github.com/isaiahbjork/csm-voice-cloning) a "better than simple reference" voice cloning via Sesame exists.
 See the original repo for more.
 New features added are the same multispeaker functionality and commands from diffe.